 Again: Under current law the NFL owns the right to prevent the manufacture and sale of unlicensed merchandise bearing the trademarks of its valuable NFL franchises.
 This is simply an exploitation of the brand equity built by the league, and the policy choice to assign this “rent” to the NFL, while not morally mandated, is not unreasonable either.
 And it is not likely to change.

-But don’t give try a head fake about protecting “the fan,” attorney Danias.
+But don’t try a head fake about protecting “the fan,” attorney Danias.
 You’re throwing into deep coverage here!